 Non-melanoma Skin Cancer if ALL of the following:

 Diagnosis is squamous cell skin cancer

 Non-Small Cell Lung Cancer (NSCLC) that is ALL of the following:

 Used in combination with afatinib

 Used for subsequent therapy for sensitizing EGFR mutation-positive tumors

-Progressed on EGFR tyrosine kinase inhibitor therapy (e.g., gefitinib or erlotinib) with ANY ONE of the following:
+Individual has progressed on EGFR tyrosine kinase inhibitor therapy (e.g., afatinib, gefitinib or erlotinib) with ANY ONE of the following:

 Penile Cancer for use as single agent treatment for subsequent therapy of metastatic disease

 Cetuximab is considered medically appropriate for renewal if ALL of the following criteria are met: